CEMeNT-PSAAP/MCDC/docs/source/reference/python_api/index.rst

 ``simulation.visualize_model(...)`` similarly compiles when needed before rendering the model.
 Use ``simulation.compile()`` when an explicit compiled snapshot is required before either operation.

+The internal compilation and packing stages are documented in :doc:`../../developer_guide/architecture/simulation_compilation` and :doc:`../../developer_guide/architecture/runtime_data_layout`.